- The new, genetic cell detoxifier that could extend lifespan

 - Acts to prevent the development of tumours and promote their regression.

-Saikosaponin A 4 mg Anti Ageing supplementThis new genetic cell detoxifier could extend lifespan by activating the P16 tumour-suppressing gene Researchers are constantly and actively engaged in the quest to hold off the ravages of aging and extend human lifespan.
+Saikosaponin is a new genetic cell detoxifier that could extend lifespan by activating the P16 tumour-suppressing gene.
+Researchers are constantly and actively engaged in the quest to hold off the ravages of aging and extend human lifespan.
 The latest advances in genetics are generating significant new optimism1.